 - Purpose: Utilizing socially responsible investing (SRI) to eliminate companies violating your values

 - Faith-Based Investing: Ensure elements of your faith are reflected in your portfolio

 - Touch: Invest in companies with strong Environmental, Social, and Governance (ESG) factors, such as diversity and inclusion

 - Viewpoints: Have exposure to where you feel the innovation economy is headed, such as Blockchain, Genomics, Self-Driving Cars, AI and Robotics, etc

 - Safety: Balance risk vs. growth to be aligned with your financial personality

 If understanding your Financial Personality is interesting to you, we invite you to take our assessment take our assessment here.
 It's short (~3 minutes) and completely free.
-We will share the results with you regardless, but if you would like to dig deeper to understand how we use this information to build personalized portfolios, we would welcome the opportunity to speak with you.
+If you would like to dig deeper to understand how we use this information to build personalized portfolios, we would welcome the opportunity to speak with you.
+Schedule your meeting here.